sashabeep/bootstrapblockgrid/README.md

 2. Apply "up-to" classes to your row which define number of columns on particular breakpoint
 3. That's it

+### Every number from 1 to 12

+5, 7, 11 columns in row?
+No problem!

 ### Customizing

 By default, css is compiled with default bootstrap breakpoints.